In 2011, electric vehicle (EV) maker Tesla (TSLA) showed up on my “unbeatable” stock-picking system as a buy at $35 per share.

 It’s that simple: When I see green, the big money is buying.

-Recently, my system has identified companies like The Trade Desk (TTD) and Paycom Software (PAYC) for my Palm Beach Trader subscribers.
-And after taking their original investments off the table, they’re still up about 233% and 179%, respectively.
+Recently, my system has identified hot tech companies like The Trade Desk (TTD) and SolarEdge Technologies (SEDG) for my Palm Beach Trader subscribers.
+And after taking their original investments off the table, as of this writing they’re up about 943% and 442%, respectively.

 My system also flagged Tesla at $35 in 2011, as you can see in the chart below: